-The cost of living in Battle Creek and surrounding areas is "modest" according to the Battle Creek Unlimited website.
-Be sure to check out the cost of living comparison available on the Military OneSource Relocation Essentials website.
-This site allows you to enter your current city/state and the city/state where you are relocating.
+The cost of living in Battle Creek and surrounding areas is "modest,” according to the Battle Creek Unlimited website.
+Be sure to check out the cost-of-living comparison available on the Military OneSource Relocation Essentials website.
+This site allows you to enter your current city and state and the city and state where you are relocating.
 It will compare the cost of living between the two areas.

-The website link for Military OneSource-click on Plan My Move.
+Go to Military OneSource and click on Plan My Move.

 Air conditioners usually are turned on in June and run through August.
 Consumer's Energy is the primary utility company for electricity.
-A deposit is required to set up an account with the electrical company, and can be budgeted as well.
+A deposit is required to set up an account with the electrical company and it can be budgeted as well.

 In town, the water, sewer and trash collection are all on one bill.
-Trash pick-up is on a separate bill from a company of your (and your neighborhood's) choice if you choose to live on the outside edges of town.
-The only source for the city water, sewer and trash collection (inside of city limits) is The City of Battle Creek.
+Trash pick-up is on a separate bill from a company of your (and your neighborhood's) choice if you choose to live on the edge of town.
+The only source for the city water, sewer and trash collection (inside of city limits) is the city of Battle Creek.